-- Full-time students and Australian Apprentices aged 16-24, or students who are temporarily incapacitated for full-time study aged 21-24 - Students and Australian Apprentices aged 25 and over, getting Youth Allowance immediately before turning 25 and remaining in the same course of study or Australian Apprenticeship. - Unemployed, aged under 21, looking for work or combining part-time study with job search, or undertaking any other approved activity, or temporarily incapacitated for work or study. - Independent, aged 15 and above the school leaving age in their state who are satisfying or exempt from the activity test.
+- Full-time students and Australian Apprentices aged 16-24, or students who are temporarily incapacitated for full-time study aged 21-24: - students and Australian Apprentices aged 25 or over, getting Youth Allowance immediately before turning 25 and remaining in the same course of study or Australian Apprenticeship. - Unemployed, aged under 21, looking for work or combining part-time study with job search, or undertaking any other approved activity, or temporarily incapacitated for work or study. - Independent, aged 15 and above the school leaving age in their state who are satisfying or exempt from the activity test.

 - Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - If exempt from activity test may be paid for up to 13 weeks for temporary absence from Australia in certain limited circumstances.
-The length of your last return to Australia may affect your entitlement during the absence from Australia. - May be paid for 13 weeks of temporary absence or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
+The length of your last return to Australia may affect your entitlement during the absence from Australia. - If a person undertakes full-time study they may be paid for up to 13 weeks of temporary absence from Australia or longer if they travel to study as part of their Australian course.

-■ Single, no children:
+Single, no children:

-- aged under 18, at home \$194.50 pf
+aged under 18, at home \$190.50 pf

-- aged under 18, away from home \$355.40 pf
+aged under 18, away from home \$348.10 pf

-- aged 18 and over, away from home \$355.40 pf
+aged 18 and over, away from home \$348.10 pf

-- aged 18 and over, at home \$233.90 pf
+aged 18 and over, at home \$229.10 pf

-Single, with children \$465.60 pf
+■ Single, with children \$456.00 pf

-Partnered, no children \$355.40 pf
+Partnered, no children \$348.10 pf

-■ Partnered, with children \$390.20 pf
+■ Partnered, with children \$382.20 pf

-- Rent Assistance may be payable. - Single, principal carer of a dependent child (granted an exemption for foster caring/home schooling/distance education/large family) \$562.10 pf. - Special rate for long-term income support customers or migrants studying English aged 21 or over commencing full-time study or Australian Apprenticeship.
+- Rent Assistance may be payable. - Single, principal carer of a dependent child (granted an exemption for foster caring/home schooling/distance education/large familes) \$525.10 pf. - Special rate for long-term income support customers or migrants studying English aged 21 or over commencing full-time study or Australian Apprenticeship.

-Single, living at home \$287.20 pf
+Single, living at home

-- Single, living away from home \$431.70 pf
+Single, living away from home

-- Partnered, no children \$390.20 pf
+Partnered, no children

+\$281.30 pf

+\$422.80 pf

+\$382.20 pf

 - Young people not considered independent must be assessed to get the away from home rate. - Pharmaceutical Allowance may be paid.
-See Chart H (page 23). - Payment is generally made to a parent for those aged under 18 who are not independent. - Advance of Youth Allowance of up to \$500 may be payable.
+See Chart H (page 23). - Payment is generally made to a parent for those aged under 18 who are not independent.

-- Work for the Dole participants may be eligible for an additional payment of \$20.80 per fortnight. - Youth Allowance (job seeker) assessed as having a partial capacity to work will receive the Pensioner Concession Card.
+- Advance of Youth Allowance of up to \$500 may be payable. - Work for the Dole participants may be eligible for an additional payment of \$20.80 per fortnight. - Youth Allowance (job seekers) assessed as having a partial capacity to work will receive the Pensioner Concession Card.